BuvinJT/automacdoc/README.md

 `pip install pymkdocs`

-> Note: it is not necessary to explicitly install MkDocs first.
-All dependencies will be automatically installed as needed!
+> Note: It is not necessary to install MkDocs first.
+All dependencies are installed automatically.

 ## How do I use pyMkDocs?

+Once you have installed pyMkDocs, it will become available to you as a command line utility (found from within any directory via your "system path").

-pyMkDocs analyzes your Python source and generates markdown files from them.
-It then employs MkDocs to produce html based documentation from the markdown!
-Specifically, the pyMkDocs creates:
+The tool analyzes your Python source and generates markdown files from them.
+It then employs MkDocs to produce html based documentation from the markdown.
+Specifically, the pyMkDocs process creates:

-  - a 'mkdocs.yml' file, which is a configuration file for MkDocs
+  - a `mkdocs.yml` file, which is a configuration file for MkDocs
-  - a 'docs' folder, containing the markdown
+  - a `docs` folder, containing the markdown
-  - a 'site' folder, containing the static web site content
+  - a `site` folder, containing the static web site content

 ### Command line specs